avinesh-masih/avinesh-masih/README.md

 ## Welcome to My GitHub Profile! 👋

 Hi there!
 I'm AVINESH MASIH , a passionate and results-oriented data analytics and digital marketing professional.
 With expertise in Python, SQL, machine learning, and AWS-based data processing, I thrive on solving complex problems and delivering impactful solutions.
 I'm skilled at leveraging tools like Microsoft Excel, Power BI, and Canva to create actionable insights and effective marketing strategies.
-My proficiency in statistical analysis, SEO, and financial services is complemented by a strong foundation in digital transformation and business growth strategies.
+A strong foundation in digital transformation and business growth strategies complements my proficiency in statistical analysis, SEO, and financial services.
 ### **🖥️ Technical Skills**

 #### **Programming Languages**